Dano125/Nitzagram/README.txt

 10. make everything perfect
 11. everything is legal as long as there are no cops 12.if there are cops you need to run fast
+12.5 if the cops catch you I don't know you
 13. go to rule 999
 999. Itamar if you read this we will give you a cookie :)
 1000.
-I love you guys
+I love you guys(we too :) )